Fejiri Okenabirhie

-Fejiri Shaun China Okenabirhie (born 25 February 1996) is an English professional footballer who plays as a winger/forward for Cambridge United.
+Fejiri Shaun China Okenabirhie (born 25 February 1996) is an English professional footballer who plays as a winger/forward for Egyptian Premier League side Modern Sport.

 Okenabirhie started his career with the youth sides of Arsenal and Stevenage, eventually progressing to the first team of the latter in April 2014.
 He made three professional appearances in the English Football League during his time with the club and was loaned out four times to Bedford Town, Farnborough, Cambridge City and Royston Town between 2014 and 2015.
 Following his release from Stevenage he dropped into non-league football joining Harrow Borough.
 After impressing in his first season with the club he jumped up two divisions to sign for Dagenham & Redbridge of the National League in June 2016, and two years later he stepped up another two divisions to Shrewsbury.

 He has represented the England C team, gaining five caps and scoring four goals.